-Ohio Senate Concurrent Resolution 25 (SCR 25) is a chemical lobby-backed attempt to end all healthy, efficient public buildings in the state, and most notably, our state’s nation-leading green schools program.
-It would ban LEED, Ohio’s preferred building standard, for ensuring public buildings – including K-12 schools and universities.
+Ohio Senate Concurrent Resolution 25 (SCR 25) is a chemical lobby-backed attempt to end healthy, efficient public buildings in the state, most notably, our state’s nation-leading green schools program.
+It would ban LEED, Ohio’s preferred standard for building excellence, for K-12 schools and universities.
 By tapping energy and water efficiency, LEED-certified buildings are saving taxpayer dollars and also providing students, teachers and Ohio workers healthier and more productive places to live, learn and work.

 End our state’s nation-leading green school building initiative.

-Jeopardize the investments made by hundreds of Ohio businesses and to deliver healthy and efficient buildings, products, materials and services across the state and region.
+Jeopardize the investments made by hundreds of Ohio businesses and to build healthy and efficient buildings, products, materials and services across the state and region.

 A BRIGHT SPOT FOR OHIO!

 Prior to 2007, Ohio school facilities were graded amongst the poorest in the country.
 It was a wake-up call for Ohio leaders to find a better way.

 Since then, Ohio has become the national leader in green school building, with nearly 100 new schools constructed and hundreds more are on the way.
 This is more than any other state!

 Each of these schools has earned at least LEED Silver certification.
 This means these schools are carefully designed and built to keep health, efficiency, air quality, and optimal learning environments in mind – not to mention saving Ohio taxpayers millions of dollars and reducing their overall impact on the environment.

 - Sign the Petition -